[Read part one of the interview here]

 “I learnt so much from that film.
 If I could survive those two, I could survive anything.
 When someone tried to bitch at me once, I said, ‘Don’t bother.
 Elizabeth Taylor cut them off years ago.’ ” He chuckles.
 “It’s a good way of stopping them in their tracks.”

 In the 1980s, the emergence of Aids was to have a deep effect on Waris’s life, as it would on that of many others.
 He had been booked to direct Early Frost, the first US drama bold enough to tackle the condition head-on, “but I hadn’t signed the contract and the head of department changed and wanted to make his own mark.”

 Then Waris heard that Central Television in the UK was planning its own drama about Aids – Intimate Contact.
 “I more or less banged the door down for it.”
 Written by Alma Cullen, Intimate Contact (1987) starred Daniel Massey as a middle-class man leading a double life, who had to admit he’d contracted the virus to his wife.
-She was played by Claire Bloom (pictured left with Waris and now one of his close friends).
+She was played by Claire Bloom (pictured below with Waris and now one of his close friends).
 “I campaigned, I really fought to get that show.
 I said, ‘I know what this is about.
 You can’t give it to anybody else.’ ”